johnmarytaribo/SUPERSTORE-DATASET/README.md

  - Apply market analysis to find product combinations frequently bought together

  ####### CONCLUSION
- -The Superstore dataset provides a well view of retail operations,making it an excellent resource for practising analystics and business inteliigence.
+ - The Superstore dataset provides a well view of retail operations,making it an excellent resource for practising analystics and business inteliigence.
- -Overall the dataset demonstrates how interconnected factors like products,customers,regions and logistics shape retail performance.
+ - Overall the dataset demonstrates how interconnected factors like products,customers,regions and logistics shape retail performance.